Vasu-Kashyap/CN-Command-line-utilities/README.md

 a) How many intermediate hosts do you see, what are the IP addresses, compute the average latency to each intermediate host.
 Put a screenshot.
-Note that some of the intermediate hosts might not be visible, their IP addresses will come as “***”, ignore those hosts for this assignment.
+Note that some of the intermediate hosts might not be visible, their IP addresses will come as “***”.

 b) Send 100 ping messages to iiith.ac.in, Determine the average latency.
-Put a screenshot.

 c) Add up the ping latency of all the intermediate hosts and compare with (b).
 Are they matching, explain?

 d) Take the maximum of ping latency amongst the intermediate hosts and compare with (b).
 Are they matching?
 Explain.

 e) Perform reverse DNS lookup of each intermediate host.
 List the host name and aliases (if any) for each intermediate host.

 Q7.
 Make your ping command fail for 127.0.0.1 (with 100% packet loss).
 Explain how you do it.
 Put a screenshot that it failed.